 Have a good look over your garage door for any loose nuts, bolts or screws and ensure that they are thoroughly tightened up to prevent avoidable rattling sounds and help your door move more smoothly.

-It is a good idea to lubricate your garage door every year to minimise wear and tear, keep it running smoothly and minimise noise.
+It is a good idea to lubricate your garage door every year to minimize wear and tear, keep it running smoothly and minimize noise.